prebid/Prebid.js/modules/mass.md

 external resources to decypher and process the MASS:// URI found within the ad markup.
 This modules is designed to work with MASS enabled Exchanges and DSP's.

-This module only loads external resources if the publisher ad server has selected the MASS enabled bid as the winner.
+This module only loads external JavaScript resources if the publisher ad server has selected a MASS enabled bid as a winner.

 Find out more [here](https://massplatform.net).